-- Require publication of the opportunity on the government's "Contracts Finder" website setting out when interested economic operators must respond and any requirements for participation.
-(Regulation 110, PCR 2015). - Prohibit the use of a separate pre-qualification stage (though relevant and proportionate suitability questions may still be asked).
-(Regulation 111, PCR 2015).
+- In circumstances where the authority decides to advertise a contract award opportunity, these rules require publication of the opportunity on the government's "Contracts Finder" website setting out when interested economic operators must respond and any requirements for participation.
+(Regulation 110, PCR 2015) - The rules also prohibit the use of a separate pre-qualification stage (though relevant and proportionate suitability questions may still be asked).
+(Regulation 111, PCR 2015)